Vitchayut/BulbBot/README.md

-# frisbee-max
+# BulbBot
-For educational purposes.
+For educational purpose.

 Credits to [**Zendovo**](https://github.com/Zendovo) & [**TheSourceCode**](https://github.com/The-SourceCode) for their useful guides & tutorial on how to host a bot on Heroku.